redcross/dcsops/INSTALL.md

    a.
 Click on your email to the top bar to the right

    b.
-In the drop down, click Account Settings
+In the drop down, click Account

-   b.
+   c.
 Copy Twilio Account SID & Token

 3. Assign Twilio to Chapter